getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 </div>
 ```

-Then, for each page you wish to have a unique style, you would add the following FrontMatter (assuming you have defined a CSS class for `featurepost`):
+Then, for each page you wish to have a unique style, you would add the following header property (assuming you have defined a CSS class for `featurepost`):

 ```
 cssclass: featurepost
 ```

-This recipe courtesy of @OleVik
+This recipe was originally described by @OleVik